Nischal-Shetty14/Sql_learning/cte.md

-CTE or common table expression is a temporary named result table that exists for only one query Why use a CTE?
+.CTE or common table expression is a temporary named result table that exists for only one query Why use a CTE?
 Without a CTE, you might have to write a long query again and again.
 A CTE lets you: